 Your Tutor will be a Fellow in a subject other than the one you are studying and therefore usually not someone who teaches you.
-Your Tutor is your official link with the University and, as such, is the person responsible for sorting out any problem you encounter with the College’s formal requirements, your course or in relation to the examination process.
+Tutors provide advice and pastoral support.
+Your Tutor is your official link with the University and, as such, is the person who can best advise you regarding any problem you encounter with the College’s formal requirements, your course or in relation to the examination process.
 It is your Tutor who has to negotiate on your behalf any change of subject for which you wish to be considered.
 Most of the time your Tutor’s function will be pastoral, they do not have day-to-day responsibility for your academic progress.
 That lies with your Director of Studies.
 Your Tutor will, however, receive copies of the reports written by those who teach you and will certainly take an interest in your overall academic progress.

 You are required to attend beginning and end of term interviews with your Tutor.
 This contributes to building up a personal rapport between you.
 It also allows you to discuss work, personal or health issues that you may be experiencing.
 In addition, it is an opportunity to conduct routine business and allows your Tutor to find out if there is anything that needs to be done on your behalf before certain deadlines (certain University or external deadlines are absolutely rigid).
 These can relate to examination entries, financial affairs, applications of various sorts, internal or external to the College, or your dealings with University/public bureaucracy.
 You will be invited by email to sign up for a meeting.
 Since Tutors, who may well also be Directors of Studies, have to conduct a large number of such interviews in a short space of time, it causes considerable inconvenience if their pupils fail to attend their beginning or end of term interview.
 This is why failure to comply leads to a mandatory fine.